Updated on July 9th, 2025 by Felix Martinez

 Growth Prospects

 National Fuel Gas pursues growth by increasing its natural gas production and expanding its pipeline network.
-The company has grown its earnings-per-share at an average annual rate of 4.4% since 2014.
+The company has grown its earnings per share at an average annual rate of 7.8% since 2014.

-As the price of natural gas was much higher in 2014 than it is today, the growth of earnings has resulted primarily from the consistent production growth of the company.
+As the price of natural gas was significantly higher in 2014 than it is today, the growth in earnings has primarily resulted from the company’s consistent production growth.

 And the company has promising growth prospects ahead.